michalschott/aws-login/README.md

     	Session name when assuming role
 ```

-Simplies way to export new temporary session variables is to execute:
+Simpliest way to export new temporary session variables is to execute:
 ```
 eval $(cmd/aws-login)
 ```